ericness/learning_resources/README.md

     This is a book about the DevOps revolution written in narrative form.
 It is highly recommended by [Josh Sheppard](https://www.linkedin.com/in/joshua-sheppard/), my group manager at C.H.
 Robinson.

+## Technology

+* Commentary
+    * [Logic](https://logicmag.io/) This magazine does deep dives into how society is affected by technology and vice versa.
+The articles contain insightful takes on a wide variety of technology topics.

 ## Writing

 * From [The Pragmatic Engineer Newsletter](https://newsletter.pragmaticengineer.com/)